Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 380 4G should be a bit faster than the Radeon R9 M395X in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R9 380 4G should in theory be a bit superior to the Radeon R9 M395X overall. (explain)

-Texel RateThe Radeon R9 380 4G is a bit (more or less 17%) better at texture filtering than the Radeon R9 M395X. (explain)
+Texel RateThe Radeon R9 380 4G will be a little bit (approximately 17%) faster with regards to anisotropic filtering than the Radeon R9 M395X. (explain)

-Pixel RateThe Radeon R9 380 4G is quite a bit (about 34%) more effective at anti-aliasing than the Radeon R9 M395X, and also will be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon R9 380 4G should be much (about 34%) better at AA than the Radeon R9 M395X, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison